michael2012z/BitBible/markdown/KJV/files/Num.md

 2. Let the children of Israel also keep the passover at his appointed season.

-3. In the fourteenth day of this month, at even, ye shall keep it in his appointed season: according to all the rites of it, and according to all the ceremonies thereof, shall ye keep it.at even: Heb. between the two evenings
+3. In the fourteenth day of this month, at even, ye shall keep it in his appointed season: according to all the rites of it, and according to all the ceremonies thereof, shall ye keep it.

 4. And Moses spake unto the children of Israel, that they should keep the passover.